ProVir/WebServiceSwift/README.md

 To use the library, you need:
 1. Create at least one type of request that implements the `WebServiceRequesting` protocol.
 2. Create at least one class for work with the network (engine), implementing the protocol `WebServiceEngining`.
+It should provide its own protocol, the implementation of which with queries using the extensions will allow this engine to process the request.
 3. If desired, you can create a class for storing hashes or use the existing one - `WebServiceSimpleStore`.
 4. If desired, you can create a class for mocks requests when part API don't completed - `WebServiceMockEngine`.
 It is recommended to use it first in the array of `engines`.
 5. Write method to generate a `WebService` object.
 For example can be used factory to generate a WebService object or write an extension for it with a convenience constructor.